Xiaotong1120/Job-Portal-API-with-MongoDB-and-Flask/README.md

    This will start the Flask app at `http://localhost:5001` and MongoDB for data storage.

-### API Testing

-Use Postman or any HTTP client to test the API endpoints.

 ### Data Import

 To transform and import CSV files into MongoDB: